camspiers/statistical-classifier/docs/files/Camspiers/StatisticalClassifier/Console/Command/Config/OpenCommand.php.txt

             ->configureGlobal();
     }
     /**
-     * Create the index using the specified name
+     * Create the model using the specified name
      * @param  Input\InputInterface   $input  The input object
      * @param  Output\OutputInterface $output The output object
      * @throws \RuntimeException